Socivo/ember-cli-deploy-aws-codedeploy/README.md

 3. [AWS S3 Code Deploy Service Construction Options](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CodeDeploy.html#constructor-property)
 4. [AWS S3 Code Deploy Create Deployment Options](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CodeDeploy.html#createDeployment-property)

-The following three options simply configuration if just want to use the default behaviour.
+For simple setup, you only to need to specify the three options below.
 By default, the plugin will use the values configured here for both S3 and Code deploy client.
 If you want to override settings for S3 and Code Deploy client individually, use the advanced configuration options.
 #### accessKeyId
 The accessKeyId you want to use to connect to both S3 and Code Deploy services.
 The user must have appropriate permissions on respective services.
 By default this will be the user/accessKeyId used to connect to *both* S3 and Code Deploy services.